vercas/Beelzebub/MAKEFILES.md

 Decides whether the built components (bootloader[s], kernel, system-bound libraries, system-bound services and system-bound applications) support symmetric multiprocessing (multi-core, hyperthreaded, possibly multi-CPU) or not.

-When SMP support is enabled, the bootloader will initialize APs, the kernel's SMP-related spinlocks will activate, TLB shootdowns will be broadcast to other CPUs, mutexes will be hybridized.
+When SMP support is enabled, the bootloader will initialize APs, the kernel's SMP-related spinlocks will activate, TLB shootdowns will be broadcast to other cores and mutexes will be hybridized.

 When SMP support is disabled, the bootloader will not attempt to initialize APs, the kernel's SMP-related spinlocks will be disabled (always appearing free), TLB shootdowns will not require any broadcasts and mutexes will be simpler.